NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 The property scriptUrl should be set to import the svg sprite symbols.

 See [iconfont.cn](http://iconfont.cn/help/detail?spm=a313x.7781069.1998910419.15&helptype=code) documents to learn about how to generate scriptUrl.

+### Namespace

+After `7.0.0-rc.4`, we introduced namespace so you could add your own icons in a convenient way.
+When you wan to render an icon, you could assign `type` `namespace:name`.
+Dynamic importing and static importing are both supported.

+Static importing.
+Invoke `addIconLiteral` of `NzIconService`.

+Dynamic importing.
+Make sure that you have put your SVG resources in dir like `assets/${namespace}`.
+For example, if you have a `panda` icon and in `zoo` namespace, you should put `panda.svg` in `assets/zoo`.

 ## FAQ